1999 UEFA Champions League final: Post-match and legacy

 Manchester United received £2 million in prize money from UEFA for winning the competition, on top of the £10 million they had already won just for reaching the final; by comparison, Bayern Munich received £1.6 million for finishing as runners-up.
 Manchester United also received another financial boost in the form of an increase in the share price of their parent company on the London Stock Exchange; following the match, the price rose from 187 pence per share to 190 pence; however, this was still around 50p less than the shares were trading for earlier in the season during the attempted buyout of the club by BSkyB.

 Manchester United celebrated the treble with an open-top bus down Deansgate in Manchester.

 Manchester United planned an open-top bus tour of the city of Manchester the day after the game, at which they would parade their three trophies for an expected 700,000 people lining the streets between Sale and the city centre.
 The parade culminated with a reception at the Manchester Arena, for which 17,500 tickets were made available at £3 each; proceeds went to Ferguson's testimonial fund.
 Greater Manchester Police later estimated that the actual number of people who attended the parade was around 500,000.

+United took UEFA's berth in the 1999 Intercontinental Cup by virtue of the Champions League win, as well as for the new FIFA-sanctioned Club World Championship the following season.
+The club's participation in the latter was controversial because, under pressure from the Football Association, they withdrew from defending their FA Cup title in the 1999–2000 edition for it.